ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-For example, `ss3sim` can be easily used to answer questions about time-varying model misspecification, retrospective patterns, and the relative importance of various types of fisheries data.
+For example, `ss3sim` can be easily used to answer questions about time-varying model misspecification, retrospective patterns, and the relative importance of various kinds of fisheries data.

 # Introduction

-Fisheries stock-assessment models are crucial to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@hilborn1992].
+Fisheries stock-assessment models are crucial to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@gulland1983; @hilborn1992].
-Although a variety of stock-assessment methods and models are currently available, it is often not straightforward to choose among competing approaches that often lead to different modeling outcomes and associated scientific advice to management (REF).
+Although a variety of stock-assessment methods and models are currently available, it is often not straightforward to choose among competing approaches that often lead to different modeling outcomes and associated scientific advice to management.

 Simulation testing is a critical component to testing fishery stock-assessment methods,